-Disconnect the supply line from the ABS Modulator Valve coming from the brake chamber
+Disconnect the supply line from the ABS Modulator Valve coming from the brake chamber.

-Remove the two mount bolts from the ABS modulator valve.
+Remove the two mounting bolts from the ABS modulator valve.

-Using a wrench remove the two fittings J-44775 from the ABS modulator valve.
+Using a wrench, remove the two fittings from the ABS modulator valve.

-Using a wrench install the two fittings J-44775 into the replacement ABS modulator valve with the correct pipe sealant.
+Using a wrench, install the two fittings J-44775 into the replacement ABS modulator valve with the correct pipe sealant.